leonden/leonden/README.md

 As an application developer with a passion for frontend development, I am constantly seeking out new technologies and approaches to improve my skills and enhance the user experience.
 With a curious and open mindset, I thrive on learning new things and taking on new challenges.

-My experience includes developing and implementing a range of applications, from simple mobile apps to complex web-based systems.
-I am skilled in a variety of programming languages and frameworks, including JavaScript, Java, React and Angular among others.

 If you're looking for a dedicated and enthusiastic application developer who is committed to staying at the forefront of the latest technologies, then please don't hesitate to reach out to me.
 I look forward to connecting with you!

 ---